 Calculate the Nash-Sutcliffe efficiency (Nash & Sutcliffe, 1970).

-Dimensionless (from \(-\infty\) to 1). nse()
+Dimensionless (from \(-\infty\) to 1). nse() indicates how well the plot

 of observed versus simulated data fits the 1:1 line.